kennethreitz/simplemind/README.md

 ## Examples

-Here are some examples of how to use Simplemind:
+Here are some examples of how to use Simplemind.
+Please note that most function calls optionally accept `llm_provider` and `llm_model` parameters, which you provide as strings.

 ### Text Completion